krischer/libmseed3_obspy_plugin/README.md

 * `max_record_length`: Maximum record length.
 * `publication_version`: Publication version for all traces if given.
 Will overwrite any per-trace settings.
+* `record_level_flags`: Record level flags for every record.
+Will overwrite any per-trace settings if given.
+* `record_level_extra_data`: Record level extra data that will be stored as a compact JSON string with each record.
+Will overwrite any per-trace settings.
 * `encoding`: Data encoding.
 Must be compatible with the underlying dtype.
 If not given it will be chosen automatically.
 Int32 data will default to STEIM2 encoding.
 * `verbose`: Controls verbosity - passed to `libmseed`.